yberreby/rgo/README.md

 # rgo

 `rgo` is a **work-in-progress** (i.e. unfinished) Go compiler, written in Rust.

-## Goals

-- providing a Rust library for parsing Go code, which may be useful for tool writers
-- being a production-ready alternate implementation of the Go compiler, using LLVM as a backend

-## Why?

-- writing compilers is fun, and a good way to learn new things
-- Go's reference implementation uses a custom backend for optimization and codegen, while `rgo` will use LLVM
-- competition is healthy, and should `rgo` grow into a production-ready alternative to the official Go toolchain, it might serve as a testing ground for new features.
+For now, this is primarily a fun learning project.

-- I chose to target Go specifically because C compilers have been written over and over, and Go's spec is pretty simple.
+I chose Go as the source language because C compilers have been written over and over, and I wanted to do something new.
+Go's spec is pretty simple, so it seemed like a good choice.
+The fact that is has a GC also makes implementing a compiler for it more challenging and, therefore, more interesting.

+Additionally, Go's reference implementation uses a custom backend for optimization and codegen, while `rgo` will use LLVM for optimization and machine code generation.

 ## License